nullpointerexceptionkek/Discord-DynamicRP/README.md

-# CDiscordRP
+# DynamicRP

-CDiscordRP is a Discord Rich Presence Manager that allows you to display your current game in your Discord profile.
+DynamicRP is a Discord Rich Presence Manager that allows you to display your current game in your Discord profile.

 ### Attention: All previously posted release and pre-release versions are outdated.
 In the meantime, please pull the latest stable branch as I continue to work on version 1.0.